SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 ### Problem: Time + 15 Minutes

-Write a program that reads **two integers - hours and minutes** based on a 24-hour day and calculates what will be the time **after 15 minutes**.
+Write a program that reads **two integers - hours and minutes** based on a 24-hour day and calculates what time it will be **15 minutes later**.
 The result should be printed in the following format **`hh:mm`**.
 Hours should always be between 0 and 23, while minutes should always be between 0 and 59.
 Hours should be written with one or two digits as needed, while the minutes should always be written with two digits - add a **leading zero**, as needed.

 #### Sample Input and Output